Keeping you safe is our top priority. What to expect when you visit LMH Health

 Role of Observation

 The management of small choroidal melanomas is controversial, and it is not clear whether treatment of small tumors prevents metastasis.
-The natural history of small choroidal melanoma is poorly understood.
+The natural history of small choroidal melanomas is poorly understood.
 Small, pigmented, choroidal lesions cannot always be differentiated reliably on examination.
 Growth is a presumed indicator of malignant potential.
 The likelihood of progression from the time of diagnosis to the time when tumor growth warrants treatment has not been well characterized.
 Some ophthalmologists advocate observation.
 This has been justified on several grounds, including the difficulty with establishing a correct diagnosis, the lack of any documented efficacy for globe-conserving treatments, and concerns for severe treatment-related morbidity.
 Others have advocated earlier therapeutic intervention.[1,3,4]

 Role of Surgery